 Revised CMSA standards reflect new CM issues

-The 2002 version of the Case Management Society of America’s (CMSA) Standards of Practice are designed to reflect the role of the case manager in the changing health care system.
+The 2002 version of the Little Rock, AR-based Case Management Society of America’s (CMSA) standards of practice is designed to reflect the role of the case manager in the changing health care system.

 Although there were many minor changes in the standards, major changes included: